DandelionSprout/adfilt/.github/CONTRIBUTING.md

 ### Communication languages

 All communication and contribution that is permitted above, can also be done in Bokmål, Nynorsk, Swedish and Danish.
-In those cases, I would take contact with you in Bokmål, unless otherwise is requested.
+In those cases, I would take contact with you in the same language, unless otherwise is requested.

 ### Low-priority websites